In 15 minutes or less, you could be relaxing with a bowl of homemade salsa fresca, some tortilla chips, and an ice-cold cerveza.

 Salsa fresca has to be one of the most versatile creations out there.
-Whether it be for an appetizer, taco topper, side dish for an entree, or in a breakfast burrito.
-Is there anything it can't do?!
-Seriously, we'd love to know.
+It makes the best appetizer, taco topper, or side dish to an entrée or breakfast burrito.
+Is there anything this dip can't do?!

 🍲 Key ingredients

 For a complete ingredient list and step-by-step guide, scroll down to our recipe card.

 Taste: this juicy fruit that seems like a vegetable is what gives salsa fresca a slight sweetness to balance out all the spice.

 Health: not only do tomatoes taste amazing, but these babies are packed with potassium, which is really good for your heart!
 So much health.